-Something about that stuck with me.
+An odd thing to say and I chalked it up to the older boy’s wild imagination.
+Still, something about that stuck with me.
 It didn’t help that Jenny learned the whole thing, reciting it frequently after.

 Crow Kids are liars.

-Mouths are hard and beaky.
+Mouths are hard and breaky.

 They’re flying on the bottom,

-And they’re offering their teaching.
+Offering their teaching.

 Feathers, feathers, you’ll fly upsidedown.